 TESD charges an activity participation fee to offset some of the expenses of extra-curricular programs.
 The established fee is \$50, which covers participation in one or more sports or activities for one school year.
 Participants in all middle school or high school sports or activities that use a paid advisor or District-funded transportation will be required to pay this fee.
-The \$50 fee allows a student to participate in as many activities as the student wishes.
+The \$50 fee allows a student to participate in as many activities as he or she wishes.
 Any student who plans to participate in one or more of these activities must pay the \$50 fee on or before October 1.
-Students participating in the free or reduced-price lunch program and students experiencing educational instability will not be required to pay this fee.
-See this website/document below for payment information: Activity Participation Fee Information (tesd.net)
+Students participating in the free or reduced price lunch program and students experiencing educational instability will not be required to pay this fee.
+See this website/document below for payment information: